civican/legisinfo/42-1/bills/C-83/bill_text.md

   **(3)** Subsection (1) does not apply if the transfer is to a structured intervention unit in the penitentiary where the inmate is confined at the time the authorization is given.

-> **Explanatory Note**:
-> Existing text of the heading and sections 31 to 37:
-> *Existing Text*:
-> > The purpose of administrative segregation is to maintain the security of the penitentiary or the safety of any person by not allowing an inmate to associate with other inmates.
-> > The inmate is to be released from administrative segregation at the earliest appropriate time.
-> > The institutional head may order that an inmate be confined in administrative segregation if the institutional head is satisfied that there is no reasonable alternative to administrative segregation and he or she believes on reasonable grounds that
-> > the inmate has acted, has attempted to act or intends to act in a manner that jeopardizes the security of the penitentiary or the safety of any person and allowing the inmate to associate with other inmates would jeopardize the security of the penitentiary or the safety of any person;
-> > allowing the inmate to associate with other inmates would interfere with an investigation that could lead to a criminal charge or a charge under subsection 41(2) of a serious disciplinary offence; or
-> > allowing the inmate to associate with other inmates would jeopardize the inmate's safety.
-> > All recommendations to the institutional head referred to in paragraph 33(1)(c) and all decisions by the institutional head to release or not to release an inmate from administrative segregation shall be based on the considerations set out in section 31.
-> > Where an inmate is involuntarily confined in administrative segregation, a person or persons designated by the institutional head shall
-> > conduct, at the prescribed time and in the prescribed manner, a hearing to review the inmate's case;
-> > conduct, at prescribed times and in the prescribed manner, further regular hearings to review the inmate's case; and
-> > recommend to the institutional head, after the hearing mentioned in paragraph (a) and after each hearing mentioned in paragraph (b), whether or not the inmate should be released from administrative segregation.
-> > A hearing mentioned in paragraph (1)(a) shall be conducted with the inmate present unless
-> > the inmate is voluntarily absent;
-> > the person or persons conducting the hearing believe on reasonable grounds that the inmate's presence would jeopardize the safety of any person present at the hearing; or
-> > the inmate seriously disrupts the hearing.
-> > Where the institutional head does not intend to accept a recommendation made under section 33 to release an inmate from administrative segregation, the institutional head shall, as soon as is practicable, meet with the inmate
-> > to explain the reasons for not intending to accept the recommendation; and
-> > to give the inmate an opportunity to make oral or written representations.
-> > Where an inmate requests to be placed in, or continue in, administrative segregation and the institutional head does not intend to grant the request, the institutional head shall, as soon as is practicable, meet with the inmate
-> > to explain the reasons for not intending to grant the request; and
-> > to give the inmate an opportunity to make oral or written representations.
-> > An inmate in administrative segregation shall be visited at least once every day by a registered health care professional.
-> > The institutional head shall visit the administrative segregation area at least once every day and meet with individual inmates on request.
-> > An inmate in administrative segregation has the same rights and conditions of confinement as other inmates, except for those that
-> > can only be enjoyed in association with other inmates; or
-> > cannot be enjoyed due to
-> > limitations specific to the administrative segregation area, or
-> > security requirements.

 ### Section 11

 Subsection 44(1) of the Act is amended by adding "and" after paragraph (d), by striking out "and" after paragraph (e) and by repealing paragraph (f).

-> **Explanatory Note**:
-> Relevant portion of subsection 44(1):
-> *Existing Text*:
-> > An inmate who is found guilty of a disciplinary offence is liable, in accordance with the regulations made under paragraphs 96(i) and (j), to one or more of the following:
-> >
-> > in the case of a serious disciplinary offence, segregation from other inmates — with or without restrictions on visits with family, friends and other persons from outside the penitentiary — for a maximum of 30 days.

 ### Section 12